itkhanz/AppiumBDDFramework-OC/README.md

 * Create DriverManager and DriverOptionsManager to initialize the platform specific driver.
 * Initialise driver in Before hook and Quit in After hook (and set to null)
 * Add Base Page and Page Objects
+* Update step definitions with the method from page objects

 ---